 Abbeville in Wilcox County, Georgia — The American South (South Atlantic)

 Location.
-31° 59.55′ N, 83° 18.417′ W. Marker is in Abbeville, Georgia, in Wilcox County.
-Marker is at the intersection of North Broad Street (U.S. 129) and West Main Street (U.S. 280), on the right when traveling south on North Broad Street.
-The marker stands in front of the Wilcox County Library.
-Touch for map.
-Marker is at or near this postal address: 104 North Broad Street, Abbeville GA 31001, United States of America.
+31° 59.551′ N, 83° 18.406′ W. Marker is in Abbeville, Georgia, in Wilcox County.
+Marker is at the intersection of North Broad Street (U.S. 129) and East Main Street (U.S. 280), on the left when traveling south on North Broad Street.
+The marker stands Touch for map.
+Marker is at or near this postal address: 103 North Broad Street, Abbeville GA 31001, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-A different marker also named Jefferson Davis (here, next to this marker); De Soto Trail (a few steps from this marker); Wilcox County (within shouting distance of this marker); New Hope Primitive Baptist Church (approx. 2 miles away); Battle of Breakfast Branch (approx. 4.2 miles away); Ozias Church Bethlehem Church Stuckey's (approx. 15Ĺ miles away); Old Eastman School (approx. 15.8 miles away).
+Jefferson Davis (a few steps from this marker); a different marker also named Jefferson Davis (a few steps from this marker); Wilcox County (a few steps from this marker); New Hope Primitive Baptist Church (approx. 2 miles away); Battle of Breakfast Branch (approx. 4.2 miles away); Ozias Church Bethlehem Church (approx. 10.8 miles away); Stuckey's (approx. 15½ miles away); Old Eastman School (approx. 15.8 miles away).
 Touch for a list and map of all markers in Abbeville.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 5, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 579 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on February 5, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page has been viewed 687 times since then and 29 times this year.
+Photos: 1, 2, 3, 4. submitted on February 5, 2011, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.